ixion-spacecat/ixions-realm/src/art.md

 <a href="/sonic-reimagined/"><h3>Sonic: Reimagined</h3></a>
 <a href="/sonic-reimagined/"><img src="/img/art-sonic-happy.jpg" width=200px><br></a>
-Classic Sonic the Hegehog, but more awesome! 😄
+Classic Sonic the Hedgehog, but more awesome! 😄

 ---